Meghdut-Mandal/XBoard/README.md

 1. **#updates** : This channel contains frequent updates or automated actions from all the clients.
 This can be used for features like devices online, what’s in their clipboard, or when a new client joins up.
 2. **#request** : This channel is used for for completing user actions, like copying into other devices clipboards or pulling data from them like taking screenshots.
 This is a 2 step process a client posts a request message(like send me a ss) with a target device id, the request is then served in return by the target device in form of a message.

-Although json might seems to be a easy solution.
+Although json might seems to be a easy solution, but handling files and images would be a difficult task.( although base64 encoding can be used but discord's text message length is limited by 2k characters.
+With protobuff we can generate platform agnostic classes that can be use to transmit any kind of data including binary.
+A PoC must be done in the Alpha 1 phase trying out Google's ProtoBuff.

 ### Message
 - **id** String: The origin device id